Meet Nymans head gardeners

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Since 1890, Nymans has only had four head gardeners.
+Since 1890, Nymans has only had five head gardeners.
 Each has put their own mark on the garden that you see today.

 James Comber (1895-1953)